Introduction

 Setting up an Intercompany Transaction template

-Although setting up Intercompany Transaction templates can be initially time-consuming, you can save, reuse, and copy them.
+Intercompany Transaction templates can be saved, reused, and copied.
 This makes them more efficient overall than using Item Invoicing in the Purchasing system.

 Example